About

 Reinert Huseby Karlsen

-I am a hydrologist researcher with an interest in software, meteorology and GIS, and building open-source Python tools for working with environmental data.
+I am a hydrologist researcher and consultant with an interest in software, meteorology and GIS, and building open-source Python tools for working with environmental monitoring and data.

 My projects focus on data access, visualization and modelling for hydrological and meteorological applications.
 Mostly in Python, with some Go on the side.